smdz-studios/docs-smdz-studio/scripts/ox-target-redesing-crystal.md

 - 🍎 Premium iOS‑style look with smooth animations
 - 🧰 In‑game Theme Editor (`/oxtheme`) with preview, search and filters
 - 💾 Optional per‑player theme saving (database)
+- 🎨 Optional Gaussian blur design for the background when in use.
 - 🏷️ Donator + Discord Booster theme access control
 - ↔️ Optional split layout (left/right) when more than 3 options
 - 🔊 Optional subtle UI audio (open/close/select)